BCB4PM/GNN4siRNA/README.md

 # GNN4siRNA
 GNN approach to face with the problem of siRNA-mRNA efficacy prediction.

-This repository provides the source code for "insert the paper's title".
+This repository provides the source code for "A graph neural network approach for the analysis of siRNA-target biological networks".

 - The "**data**" Folder contains both "raw" and "processed" data.
 We reported three siRNA-mRNA interaction network datasets from 702 to 3518 interactions.